FIRE-Phoebe/Gas_Price_analysis/README.md

 ## Presentation
 - PowerPoint (Google Slides): https://docs.google.com/presentation/d/1XPCqnkOeaemkxZTu8BPxTlwjLJBWvVgrxnUrUHRo_xg/edit#slide=id.gc6f980f91_0_0
 - Topic: Gas Price Prediction and Analysis
-- Reason: After a pandemic, people are planning to going back to work.
+- Reason: After the pandemic, people are planning on going back to office.
 Drivers bemoan high gasoline prices.
-Besides, gas price rising impacts not only on daily life and travel, but also on various trades and industries.Through analyzing the historical natural gas datasets from U.S., we provide a platform for people explore more about the changes of natural gas price and use machine learning model to help them predict accurate gas price in the future.
+Besides, increase in gas price impacts not only on our daily life and travel, but also on various trades and industries.Through analyzing the historical natural gas datasets from the U.S., we would like to provide our analysis by using machine learning models to help people predict gas price in the future.

 - Description of the source of data
   - U.S Natural Gas Imports vs. Exports